Books for Finance for Non-Finance Managers

 #6 – Finance and Accounting for Nonfinancial Managers: All the Basics You Need to Know

 by William G. Droms & Jay O. Wright

 The main characteristic of this book is its case studies.
 You can’t miss this book if you’re new in finance.

-This book is different in a way that connects the real life with the bookish knowledge.
-Financial concepts are useful when the non-financial managers can apply them in real life.
+This book is different in a way that connects real-life with bookish knowledge.
+Financial concepts are useful when non-financial managers can apply them in real life.
 By taking the help of this book, they really can.
 First of all, it’s full of practical examples; secondly, it doesn’t seem tough at all even if you’re coming from a non-technical background; thirdly, it gives you enough depth to understand the on-going financial affairs of the company.
 In a sense, it’s a complete book for non-financial managers.

 Here are the reasons for which you should buy this book –